therealanonymoose/therealanonymoose/README.md

 ## Hi there 👋
+## I'm a high school student with a strong passion for computer science
+## I'm fluent in python and java and currently learning html

 <!--
 **therealanonymoose/therealanonymoose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.